This module consists of a mix of high-level, core, low-level and

 the incident and scattered coefficients which are collapsed to the

 common origin.
-Depending on the dimension of the sig
+Depending on the dimension of the sig, each

 cross-section is either just a total sum, or resolved into contributions